nemecyseu/.github/profile/README.md

 ## 🤝 Scientific Research and Collaboration

 NEMECYS fosters scientific research and collaborative initiatives to advance the cybersecurity of connected medical devices.
 By bringing together experts from academia, industry, and regulatory bodies, we promote innovation, share knowledge, and develop evidence-based solutions that strengthen the security of CMDs throughout their lifecycle.
 Collaboration also enables the identification of emerging threats and the co-creation of proactive strategies to address them.

+## 🏢 Organizations Part of NEMECYS Group

+## 🙋‍♂️ I am interested!
+How can I participate?

+NEMECYS welcomes new contributors, whether you're an individual or part of an organization.
+You don't need to be an expert.
+What matters is that you're passionate about improving the cybersecurity of medical devices.

+The best way to get started is by following our organization on GitHub (click the **"Follow"** button) and joining the conversation in our [Discussions](https://github.com/orgs/nemecyseu/discussions) forum.

+Feel free to start your own thread or join an existing one.